 Let us focus on the second part, in this part the algorithm reads characters from at most $\log^*n$ blocks, and since we have assumed that each block is of length at most $\tau'$, the total length was $\tau'\log^*n$.
-However, when we have long periodic blocks, this assumption does not hold any more.
+However, when we have long periodic blocks, this assumption does not hold anymore.
 Hence, we generalize our method.
-Instead of picking positions from $P$ based on only their rank, we add some "weights" to the task.
+Instead of picking positions from $P$ based only on their rank, we add some ``weights" to the task.
 For each block $[p_i..p_{i+1}-1]$ induced by $P$, let $\ell_i=p_{i+1}-p_i$.
-We associate with the block of $p_i$, $\ceil{\frac {\ell_{i-1}}{\tau'}}$ \emph{tokens} (we emphasize that the number of tokens of one block is dependent on the length of the \emph{preceding} block), where the tokens are numbered ($1,2,3,\dots$).
-Then, we select all the positions that has a token which its index $i$ is an integer multiple of $\sqrt{\log^*n}$ or $i\modulo \log^*n<\sqrt{\log^*n}$.
+We associate with the block of $p_i$, $\ceil{\frac {\ell_{i-1}}{\tau'}}$ \emph{tokens} (we emphasize that the number of tokens of one block depends on the length of the \emph{preceding} block), where the tokens are numbered ($1,2,3,\dots$).
+Then, we select all the positions that have a token which its index $i$ is an integer multiple of $\sqrt{\log^*n}$ or $i\modulo \log^*n<\sqrt{\log^*n}$.
 Notice that this method is a generalization of the method that was introduced in Section~\ref{sec:better_deterministic}, since there the length of each block is at most $\tau'$ and therefore each block has exactly one token.

 First of all, we argue that the size of the set $Q$ produced by the algorithm is still $\O(\frac {n}{\tau})$.

 \begin{lemma} $|Q|=\O(\frac n\tau)$. \end{lemma} \begin{proof} Recall that $|P|=\O(\frac n{\tau'})=\O(\frac {n}{\tau}\sqrt{\log^*n})$.
 First we bound the number of tokens among all blocks induced by $P$.